AbdurCodes/landing_page_TOP/README.md

-This is assignment about Landing page design from The Odin Project.
+Originally assignment about Landing page design for The Odin Project.
+Then transformed into a portfolio website for budding tech company called Soft Sols.